2003 Alnwick District Council election

 An election for the Alnwick District Council was held on 1 May 2003.
 The whole council was up for election and the council stayed under no overall control.
-One of the three seats in the Rothbury and South Rural ward had no candidate for the seat.
+One of the three seats in the Rothbury and South Rural ward had no candidate for the seat - a subsequent by-election on 12 June was won by an independent candidate.

 Election result

 5 Liberal Democrat, 2 Conservative and 1 Independent candidates were unopposed.